 Most data-warehousing tables have their data loaded at regular intervals (e.g. nightly).
 As a result, related rows of data become naturally located in close proximity, often within the same or closely related data blocks inside a relatively few data files.
 So queries retrieving those densely packed rows perform a relatively minimum amount of physical IO.

-The query to test a table’s data proximity is as follows:
+The query to test a table’s data proximity for Oracle is as follows:

 ) "AVERAGE ROW DENSITY"